-We have granted the underwriters an option exercisable one or more times in whole or in part, not later than 45 days after the date of this prospectus, to purchase from us up to an aggregate of 150,000 additional shares of our Common Stock and/or Warrants to purchase 150,000 shares of our Common Stock (representing 15% of the total number of securities offered), less the underwriting discounts and commissions set forth on the cover of this prospectus in any combination thereof to cover over-allotments, if any.
-To the extent that the underwriters exercise this option, the underwriters will become obligated, subject to conditions, to purchase approximately the same percentage of these additional shares of Common Stock and/or Warrants as the number of Units to be purchased by it in the above table bears to the total number of Units offered by this prospectus.
-We will be obligated, pursuant to the option, to sell these additional shares of Common Stock and/or Warrants are purchased, the underwriters will offer the additional shares of Common Stock on the same terms as those on which the other shares of Common Stock and/or Warrants are being offered hereunder.
+We have granted the underwriters an option exercisable one or more times in whole or in part, not later than 45 days after the date of this prospectus, to purchase from us up to an aggregate of 150,000 additional shares of our Common Stock (representing 15% of the total number of securities offered), less the underwriting discounts and commissions set forth on the cover of this prospectus in any combination thereof to cover over-allotments, if any.
+To the extent that the underwriters exercise this option, the underwriters will become obligated, subject to conditions, to purchase approximately the same percentage of these additional shares of Common Stock as the number of shares of Common Stock to be purchased by it in the above table bears to the total number of shares of Common Stock offered by this prospectus.
+We will be obligated, pursuant to the option, to sell these additional shares of Common Stock to the underwriters to the extent the option is exercised.
+If any additional shares of Common Stock are purchased, the underwriters will offer the additional shares of Common Stock on the same terms as those on which the other shares of Common Stock are being offered hereunder.